top of page

 Read all about that and see the sources in our history of the 1834 mob attack.

-It must have been rebuilt between 1842 (the burning) and 1854 because by then, it was being sold for $1 from the Benezet Philanthropic Association to the Benezet Joint Stock Association.
+It must have been paid off by 1854 because by then, it was being sold for $1 from the Benezet Philanthropic Association to the Benezet Joint Stock Association.
 Owned buildings are often passed down legally to close associates by only charging $1 so that there is legal transference of ownership.

 In this case, the Benezet Philanthropic Association sold the hall for $1 to the Benezet Joint Stock Association.
 The Benezet Joint Stock Association became the caretakers of the hall.
 Used the hall as an asset, the Benezet Joint Stock Association loaned money to members and owned additional properties on Middle alley Elizabeth street that they rented out.